SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Sign Hidden-Unit BERT (SHuBERT)

 \subsection{Multi-Stream Feature Pre-Processing}

 \cref{fig:shubert_crops} provides examples of SHuBERT's input video features, described in detail below.

-\paragraph{Handshapes} We use the MediaPipe Hand Landmarker\footnote{\url{https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker}} model, which has hand detection accuracy 95\%.
-Upon inspection, we find that the majority of the remaining 5\% of ``failed" detections occur when the hands are outside the frame.
+\paragraph{Handshapes} We use the MediaPipe Hand Landmarker\footnote{\url{https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker}} model, which has hand detection accuracy $\sim$95\% on OpenASL.\footnote{Estimated from a small-scale experiment on 100 OpenASL videos, with manual verification of detections.} Upon inspection, we find that the majority of the remaining 5\% of ``failed" detections occur when the hands are outside the frame.
 For these cases, we interpolate from the nearest frames with successful detections.
 Dilated bounding boxes for the detected hand landmarks (for both left and right hand) are cropped and resized to 224\texttimes224.

 \paragraph{Facial Features} The signer's face contains important non-manual markers for sign languages~\cite{bragg2019sign}.
-Previous approaches either use the full face, compromising privacy \cite{gueuwou2024signmusketeers}, or completely blur the whole face in an attempt to protect privacy, potentially losing essential non-manual markers \cite{rust-etal-2024-towards}.
-Our design attempts to balance the need to preserve linguistic information conveyed by the face with the goal of enhancing the signer's privacy.
+Previous approaches either use the full face, compromising privacy \cite{gueuwou2025signmusketeers}, or blur the whole face in an attempt to protect privacy, potentially losing essential non-manual markers \cite{rust-etal-2024-towards}.
+Our design attempts to balance the need to preserve linguistic information with the goal of enhancing privacy.
 We identify the whole face, mouth and eye regions in the frame from the relevant MediaPipe facial landmarks.
 The face pixels are greyed out \emph{except for the pixels in the mouth and eye regions}.
-We then apply Gaussian blur to the entire face region, resize it to 224\texttimes224, and feed it into our DINO-based extractor.
+We then apply Gaussian blur to the entire face region and resize it to 224\texttimes224.

-\paragraph{Self-Supervised Image Feature Extractor} For face and hand image crops, while most works use pose, we use DINOv2~\cite{oquab2024dinov} for feature extraction, which has proven to be a robust feature extractor for sign language in previous work \cite{wong2024signgpt, gueuwou2024signmusketeers}.
-An additional benefit of DINOv2 representations is that they yield meaningful clusters when quantized~\cite{zheng2024stylebreederexploringdemocratizingartistic}, an important property since SHuBERT training targets are clustered input features.
-While most other works use keypoints estimation tools, it has shown to have some weakness to adequately capture sign language handshapes \cite{moryossef2021evaluating} and facial expressions \cite{kuznetsova2024testing}.
+\paragraph{Image Feature Extractor for Hands and Face} We use DINOv2~\cite{oquab2024dinov}, which has proven successful in previous sign language work \cite{wong2024signgpt, gueuwou2025signmusketeers}, as the feature extractor for face and hand image crops.
+An additional benefit of DINOv2 representations is that they yield meaningful clusters after quantization~\cite{zheng2024stylebreeder}, which is an important property since SHuBERT training targets are clustered input features.
+While many other prior approaches use keypoint estimation tools, these have some weaknesses in capturing handshapes \cite{moryossef2021pose} and facial expressions \cite{kuznetsova2024mediapipe}.